StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Release notes

+**Dynatrace StackPack v2.1.0 (2021-03-30)**

+- Feature: Gather Events from your Dynatrace instance and provides Health info about Dynatrace components.
+- Feature: Support for Dynatrace tags.

+**Dynatrace StackPack v2.0.1 (2021-03-30)**

+- Bugfix: Common bumped from 2.4.3 to 3.0.0

+**Dynatrace StackPack v2.0.0 (2021-03-26)**

+- Improvement: Enable auto grouping on generated views.
+- Improvement: Common bumped from 2.2.3 to 2.4.3

 **Dynatrace StackPack v1.0.0**

 * Feature: Gathers Topology from your Dynatrace instance and allows visualization of your Dynatrace components and the relations between them.